spky/pancad/docs/source/usage.rst

     :end-before: [corner-definition-end]

 With the corner points defined, we can create
-4 :class:`~PanCAD.geometry.LineSegment` elements to act as the bottom, right, top and left sides of a square CAD sketch.
+4 :class:`~pancad.geometry.LineSegment` elements to act as the bottom, right, top and left sides of a square CAD sketch.
 We'll constrain them into place later.
 The line segments can be created like this: